-Site Reference Site Name Proposed Reason 105: South of Trent Yes laving reviewed this site through the stage 2 assessment, there is considered to be a strong case to justify designation of this site Mersey Canal, as a Local Green Space, mainly due to its significance to local heritage and townscape character.
+Site Reference Site Name Proposed Reason 105: South of Trent Yes Having reviewed this site through the stage 2 assessment, there is considered to be a strong case to justify designation of this site as a local Green Space, mainly due to its significance to local beritage and townscape character.
+The site is known to be used Mersey Canal, as a Local Green Space, mainly due to its significance to local heritage and townscape character.
 The site is known to be used locally for picnics as well as other community events.
-Willington 107: North of Yes there is considered to be a sufficient case to justify designation of this site as a Local Green Space.
+Willington 107: North of Twyford Road, Willington North of Yes there is considered to be a sufficient case to justify designation of this site as a Local Green Space.
 This is based mainly on its Twyford Road, community value as an open space.
 The site is understood to be used for firework displays as well as local carnivals.
-There may be potential to improve biodiversity of the site through changes to management including the scrub area to the north of the site.
-Willington 110: Hall Lane Yes his is a small parcel of amenity grassland with some childrens play equipment.
-The site adds to the character of this area.
-It adds to the character of Willington and gives this part of the village a rural feel.
-Recreation to the character of willington and gives this part of the village a rural reel.
-Area, Willington 111: Trent Avenue Yes This site is used informally as a playing field including by school children who attend the adjacent school.
-This site, together with the fields of the school to the north forms an assemblage of open space and provides important green infrastructure in a largely Playing Field, built up part of the village.
-The Parish Council supports site designation, and whilst it is acknowledged that this site is partially Willington protected by INF9 of the Local Plan Part 1 there is considered to be sufficient justification, given the sites proximity and relationship with the Primary School to the north to designate the site as a Local Green Space 112: South of Yes Having reviewed this site through the stage 2 assessment, there is considered to be a sufficient case to justify designation of this site as a Local Green Space.
-This site provides a narrow finger of land between Twyford Road and Twyford Close and contributes Twyford Road, to the rural character of this part of the village.
+The be potential to improve biodiversity of the site through changes to management including the scrub area to the north of the second s 110: Hall Lane Yes This site appears to be used informally as a playing field although its scale means its importance as such is limited.
+However this Playing Field, small area of informal grassland does appear to be used by the local community and is value as an open space.
+It adds to the character of the villages and gives this part of the village a rural feel.
+Willington 111: Trent Avenue Yes This site is used informally as a playing field including by school children who attend the adjacent school.
+This site, together with Playing Field, the fields of the school to the north forms an assemblage of open space and provides important green infrastructure in a largely built up part of the village.
+The Parish Council supports site designation, and whilst it is acknowledged that this site is partially Willington protected by INF9 of the Local Plan Part 1 there is considered to be sufficient justification, given the sites proximity and relationship with the Primary School to the north to designate the site as a Local Green Space 112: South of Yes Having reviewed this site through the stage 2 assessment, there is considered to be a sufficient case to justify designation of this site as a Local Crean Space.
+This site provides a parrow figure of land between Twyford Road and Twyford Clean and contributes Twyford Road, site as a Local Green Space.
+This site provides a narrow finger of land between Twyford Road and Twyford Close and contributes to the rural character of this part of the village.
 Willington